9 common signs of kidney disease

 - Loss of appetite: This is a nonspecific sign that may occur in many conditions including kidney diseases.

-- Muscle cramps: Deficiencies and imbalance in essential nutrients such as calcium, vitamin D, and magnesium may cause muscle cramps in people with kidney diseases.
+- Muscle cramps: Deficiencies and imbalances in essential nutrients such as calcium, vitamin D, and magnesium may cause muscle cramps in people with kidney diseases.

 What causes kidney diseases?